 Are you going through a complex child custody dispute?
 Are you curious what the judge considers when making their decision?
-At Givens Givens Sparks, we believe that anyone going through contentious legal matters such as those involving child custody should understand the many factors involved.
+At Robert Sparks Attorneys, we believe that anyone going through contentious legal matters such as those involving child custody should understand the many factors involved.
 Our Tampa child custody attorneys want to prepare you for what is ahead and make sure you understand your rights and options.

 How Judges Decide Child Custody in Florida